credativ/plutono/docs/sources/datasources/elasticsearch.md

 - `[[varname]]` Example: @hostname:[[hostname]]

 Why two ways?
 The first syntax is easier to read and write but does not allow you to use a variable in the middle of a word.
-When the *Multi-value* or *Include all value* options are enabled, Grafana converts the labels from plain text to a lucene compatible condition.
+When the *Multi-value* or *Include all value* options are enabled, Plutono converts the labels from plain text to a lucene compatible condition.

 ![Query with template variables](/static/img/docs/elasticsearch/elastic-templating-query-7-4.png)